Scott-Simmons/sifo/README.md

 - `amd64` and `arm64` architectures.
 - `linux`, `windows`, and `darwin` operating systems.

-Note: This has only been tested "in the field" with `linux/amd64` and `darwin/arm64`
+Note: Only `linux/amd64` and `darwin/arm64` have been tested through repeated usage.

+`sifo` avoids system calls to support ease of data restoration.

 ##### Installation

-Download the appropriate binary for your system, or [build from source]().
+Download the appropriate binary for your system [here](LINK TO RELEASES), or use `make install` to [build from source](#building-from-source).

 ##### Building from source